breese/breese.github.io/_posts/2015-12-20-partiality-for-functions.md

 output.write(dictionary);
 {% endhighlight %}

-The obvious solution to handle any kind of type is to use a (member) function template for @formatter::write@.
+The obvious solution to handle any kind of type is to use a member function template for `formatter::write`.

 {% highlight c++ %}
 class formatter